CouncilofLorien/counciloflorien.github.io/docs/cards/L/lake-town.md

 > Northern Rhovanion
 >
 > {: .hero-site-text .black-text .p-2 }
 > > Nearest Haven: Lorien  "It was not built on the shore...but right out on the surface of the lake, protected from the swirl of the entering river by a promontory of rock which formed a calm bay.
-A great bridge made of wood ran out to where on huge piles of forest trees was built a busy wooden town...”_ ***---LotRI***
+A great bridge made of wood ran out to where on huge piles of forest trees was built a busy wooden town...”_ ***---&NoBreak;LotRI***
 >
 > {: .hero-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="hero-you-draw">&ensp;2&ensp;</span><span class="hero-opp-draw">&ensp;2&ensp;</span></div>